Bruin-Dev/Intelygenz/bruin-bridge/README.md

 We call the bruin repository with these fields so that it can call the bruin client to post the note to the ticket.
 The bruin client should return some success message indicating that our note was successfuly posted to the ticket of `ticket_id`.
-And then a response message is publish to the response topic provided by the request message.
+And then a response message is published to the response topic that was built by NATS under the hood.

 ### Request message
 ```
 {
     'request_id': 123,
-    'response_topic': f'bruin.ticket.note.append.response.{service_id}',
     'ticket_id': 123
     'note': `Some Ticket Note`
 }